Vietnamese Pig Feet Soup with Potatoes and Carrots (Canh Giò Heo Khoai Tây Cà Rốt)

 Related Post: The Guide to Cooking Perfectly Steamed Rice: Asian Kid Edition

-Where to get Pigs Feet
+Where to Find Pigs Feet/Pork Hocks

 I’m pretty certain that you will need to get your pigs feet at an Asian or Mexican grocery store.
 You will unlikely find it at Whole Foods.
 I can find pigs feet in my Asian store in both the refrigerated and frozen section.
 You can get pigs feet whole but why do that to yourself.
 Get them already cut into chunks.
 I prefer ones without toes, because removing them at home can cost you a nice cutting board and knife.

-How to Cook Pigs Feet
+How to Cook Pork Hocks

 In Asian cultures, we love to clean everything, including animal proteins.
 Sometimes, we can get away with animals protein straight from store to stove such as steak cuts.
 But pigs feet are one of those proteins that have to be cleaned.
 No exceptions.
 Just like internal organs, it can taste fantastic if properly cleaned, but you’ll know immediately when it’s not.